-Drug Misuse and Dependence Reference to ICD10 F10.1-F10.7 inclusive is relevant Group 1 Entitlement ODL car, motorcycle and tractor Group 2 Entitlement ODL Cannabis The non-prescribed use of this drug and/or the use of supratherapeutic dosage constitutes misuse/ dependence for licensing purposes.
+Drug Misuse and Dependence Reference to ICD10 F10.1-F10.7 inclusive is relevant Group 1 Entitlement ODL car, motorcycle and tractor Group 2 Entitlement ODL Cannabis The non-prescribed use of this drug and/or the use of supra- therapeutic dosage constitutes misuse/ dependence for licensing purposes.
 The prescribed use of medicinal cannabis at therapeutic doses (MIMS/BNF/PIL), without evidence of impairment, does not amount to misuse/ dependence for licensing purposes (although clinically dependence may exist).
 See also Chapter 1, s3.9.2 The effects of specific medicine classes Persistent use of or dependence on these substances, confirmed by medical enquiry, requires cessation from driving until a minimum 3 month period free of such use has been attained.
 Independent medical assessment and drug screen may be required.
 There should be no evidence of continuing use of illicit substances.
 Driver must notify NDLS.
 Persistent use of or dependence on these substances, confirmed by medical enquiry, requires cessation from driving until a minimum 1 year period free of such use has been attained.
-Specialist medical assessment and drug screen may be required.
+Specialist medical assessment (including accredited Level 2 trained GP) and drug screen may be required.
 There should be no evidence of continuing use of illicit substances.
 Driver must notify NDLS.
 Cocaine, Amphetamines, Methamphetamine Ecstasy, ketamine & other psychoactive substances, including LSD and hallucinogens, psychoactive substances (Head shop products).
 Persistent use of or dependence on these substances, confirmed by medical enquiry, requires cessation from driving until a minimum 6 month period free of such use has been attained.
 Independent medical assessment and drug screen may be required.
 There should be no evidence of continuing use of illicit substances.
+Driver must notify NDLS.
 Persistent use of or dependence on these substances, confirmed by medical enquiry, requires cessation from driving until a minimum 1 year period free of such use has been attained.
-Specialist medical assessment and drug screen may be required.
+Specialist medical assessment (including accredited Level 2 trained GP) and drug screen may be required.
 There should be no evidence of continuing use of illicit substances.
 Driver must notify NDLS.